MicrosoftDocs/learn/learn-pr/wwl-data-ai/migrate-cassandra-workloads-cosmos-db/includes/6-exercise-migrate-cassandra-workloads-cosmosdb.md

 1. In the left-hand pane of the Azure portal, select **All resources**.
 1. On the **All resources** page, select **cassandraserver-ip**.
 1. On the **cassandraserver-ip** page, make a note of the **IP address**.
+1. In the toolbar at the top of the Azure portal, select **Cloud Shell**.
+1. If the **You have no storage mounted** message box appears, select **Create storage**.
+1. When the Cloud Shell starts, in the drop-down list above the Cloud Shell window, select **Bash**.
-1. Return to the Cloud Shell tab, run the following command to download the sample code and data:
+1. In the Cloud Shell, run the following command to download the sample code and data:

     ```bash
     git clone https://github.com/MicrosoftLearning/DP-160T00A-Migrating-your-Database-to-Cosmos-DB migration-workshop-apps